ovh/terraform-ovh-commons/journey/4-new-region-new-provider/README.md

 # Going Further<a id="sec-5" name="sec-5"></a>

 We're finished with the terraform first high availability architecture on OVH.
-Round Robin DNS is not a production ready solution, we'll see how to improve it for a rock solid solution with a load balancing system.
+Round Robin DNS is not a production ready solution, we'll see how to improve it for a rock-solid solution with a load balancing system.

 See you on [the fifth step](../WIP/README.md) of our journey.